Wednesday, February 25, 2026

 Opponents also chided the bill for what they described as unrealistic targets.
 These targets, they said, fail to account for “real-world consequences” for consumers and industry, echoing broader concerns among business groups about regulatory burdens.

-Lands, health, economics at center stage
+Lands, health, and economics at the center stage

 The hearing drew significant public interest.
-Resource persons came from a broad range of voices — from former oil workers turned health advocates urging cleaner air to industry representatives.
+Resource persons came from a broad range of voices — from former oil workers-turned-health advocates urging cleaner air to industry representatives.
 They warned of higher utility rates and economic disruption.

 Sen. Angel Charley (D-Acoma) invoked environmental and cultural urgency.
 The Democrat lawmaker said New Mexicans must now “take care of the land” that has long sustained their

 The bill is now heading to further consideration in the Senate.
-Supporters of the measure have expressed confidence the bill could eventually reach Gov. Lujan Grisham’s desk for signature.
+Supporters of the measure have expressed confidence that the bill could eventually reach Gov. Lujan Grisham’s desk for signature.

 The climate bill is part of New Mexico’s broader effort to establish its own emissions and clean energy standards.